whaleclub/api/source/index.html.md

 `GET https://api.whaleclub.co/v1/contracts`

 This endpoint will return information about currently active contracts such as the purchase deadline and expiry time.
+Contracts apply across all markets.

 If the request is successful, the API will return a `200` (Ok) status code.